cartesi/docs/cartesi-rollups/core-concepts/architecture.md

 - [Cartesi Machine](https://docs.cartesi.io/cartesi-machine/), a virtual machine (VM) that runs an entire Linux OS, in which each dApp's back-end is executed.

-- Back-end, the application's state, and verifiable logic.
+- Backend, the application's state, and verifiable logic.
 The back end runs inside the Cartesi Machine as a regular Linux application.

-- Front-end, the application's user-facing interface, such as a web app or a CLI tool like Cast
+- Frontend, the application's user-facing interface, such as a web app or a CLI tool like Cast

 <video width="100%" controls poster="/img/architecture_dapp.png">
     <source src="/videos/HLA_video.mp4" type="video/mp4" />